MicrosoftDocs/WSL/README.md

-# NOTE: Please do not file any new issues related to Bash on Ubuntu on Windows in this repo.
-Instead, we've created a repo specifically for all Bash related issues: https://github.com/Microsoft/BashOnWindows/.
+# Looking to track or file an issue related to Bash on Ubuntu on Windows?
+Check out our [dedicated repo](https://github.com/Microsoft/BashOnWindows/).

 ## CommandLine-Documentation